NathanPaceydev/Quantum-Computing-with-Xanadu-PennyLane/README.md

 # Quantum Computing with Xanadu's PennyLane
-My solutions to the Quantum Computing Codebooks produced by Xanadu using the python library PennyLane. **This code and information in this repository is for educational purposes only**.
+My solutions to the Quantum Computing Codebooks produced by Xanadu using the python library PennyLane. **The code and information in this repository is for educational purposes only**.

 **Xanadu Codebook Solutions.ipynb** contains the questions and solutions to the introduction modules T, I and A.
 Grover's Algoorithm Xanadu codebook.ipynb contains the questions and solutions to the Grover's Module